 D. Deborah sang about what she wanted as a result of the battle (31).
 Her request?
-Verse 31-"So may all your enemies perish, O LORD!
+Verse 31 says "So may all your enemies perish, O LORD!
+But your friends be like the sun as he rises in his might."
+Listen to the NIV, "So may all your enemies perish, O LORD!
 But may they who love you be like the sun when it rises in its strength."

 What did Deborah want?
-She wanted what the Lord wanted, for people to love the Lord.
-That's what the old covenant was all about (Deut.
+She wanted what the Lord wanted, for people to be God's friends, to love the Lord.
+This is what the old covenant was all about (Deut.
 6:5 "And you shall love the Lord your God with all your heart, soul, and strength").
 And the new covenant, too.

-That's why she fought, and that's why she risked her life and went to the battle zone...because she wanted people to love the Lord.
+This is why she fought, and why she risked her life and went to the battle zone, because she wanted people to love the Lord who loved her and whom she loved.

-Application: What do we learn from Deborah and Jael?
+Implications: What do we learn from Deborah and Jael?